 The Consensus Statement summarized a growing body of epidemiological research and animal testing indicating that prenatal exposure to acetaminophen can alter fetal development and increase the risk of neurodevelopmental disorders such as autism.
 This body of research included 29 observational studies including over 220,000 mother-child pairs from across the world.

-These studies consistently identified a link between significant use of Tylenol or acetaminophen during pregnancy and higher rates of autism spectrum disorder.
+These studies consistently identified a link between the significant use of Tylenol or acetaminophen during pregnancy and higher rates of autism spectrum disorder.
 Specifically, the studies found that extended Tylenol use during pregnancy increased the baby’s risk of autism by 20%.
 This study played a big role in spawning acetaminophen autism lawsuits.

 The studies cited in the Consensus Statement also identified a clear correlation between the autism risk level and the duration and amount of acetaminophen usage during pregnancy.
 In other words, more Tylenol usage during pregnancy generally equated to higher autism rates.